Ishraq21/RAGnetic/README.md

 * **Production-Ready by Design:**  The framework is built with features crucial for enterprise deployment, including robust data ingestion, user and role management, performance benchmarking, and detailed analytics.

 * **Built-in Observability & Analytics:** Don't just deploy, understand.
-The platform provides detailed logging, metrics for LLM usage and costs, and a powerful CLI for auditing agent and workflow runs in real-time.
+The platform provides detailed logging, metrics for LLM usage and costs, and a powerful CLI for auditing agent runs and performance in real-time.

 ---